michael-siebers/SanSi/README.md

 #### Definition File Format
 The definition file contains one definition per line.
 The definition starts with the name of the series (as in the series file) followed by a semi-colon (;).
 The the series definition is printed as in the output of [ConsoleApp](#consoleapp).

+## Resources
+Additional to the applications, the repository contains resources used and created for the KI2012 paper.
+The file [KI2012-series-and-results.zip](resources/KI2012-series-and-results.zip) contains the 25,000 number series definitions the system was tested on and the test results.